manwar/Filesys-POSIX/README.md

     The path in the first argument specified, `$old`, is cleaned up using `Filesys::POSIX::Path->full`, and stored in a new symlink inode created in the location specified by `$new`.
-An exception will be thrown if an inode at the path indicated by `$new` exists.
+An EEXIST exception will be thrown if an inode at the path indicated by `$new` exists.
 A reference to the newly-created symlink inode will be returned.

 - `$fs->readlink($path)`

     Using `$fs->lstat()` to resolve the given path for an inode, the symlink destination path associated with the inode is returned as a string.
-A "Not a symlink" exception is thrown unless the inode found is indeed a symlink.
+An EINVAL exception is thrown unless the inode found is indeed a symlink.

 - `$fs->unlink($path)`